 This article will serve as a guide on why you should set up a manufacturing factory in Semarang, and how you should do that.

 Meanwhile, the minimum wage in Semarang is at IDR 2.13 million per month.
-Therefore, the lower salary has prompted many entrepreneurs, and business owners to do market research in Semarang, as well as obtaining information on factory operation, permit application, and licensing process.
+Therefore, the lower salary has prompted many entrepreneurs, and business owners to do market research in Semarang, as well as obtain information on factory operation, permit application, and licensing process.

 Kendal Industrial park, otherwise known as Park by the Bay, is a joint Indonesian project between Indonesia and Singapore, aiming to create 100,000 employment opportunities in Semarang and its surrounding region.
 20 companies from different countries including Indonesia, Singapore, Australia, and Japan have come together to invest in the park, amounting to a total of IDR 4.3 trillion (S$450 million).